-We now move on to presenting our explicit constructions of extractors for oNOBF and oNOSF sources.
+Here we present our explicit constructions of extractors for oNOBF and oNOSF sources.
 The following are our main results.

-\begin{thm}[informal version of \cref{thm:oNOBF-extractor}] There exists an explicit function $\Ext: \zo^{\ell}\to \zo$ such that for any \oNOBF[g, \ell] $\X$ where $g\ge \ell - \ell / C \log(\ell)$, we have $\Ext(\X) \approx_{\eps=1/100} \U_1$, where $C$ is a large constant. \end{thm}
+\begin{thm}[informal version of \cref{thm:oNOBF-extractor}] There exists an explicit function $\Ext: \zo^{\ell}\to \zo$ such that for any \oNOBF[g, \ell] $\X$ where $g\ge \ell - \ell / (C \log(\ell))$, we have $\Ext(\X) \approx_{\eps=1/100} \U_1$, where $C$ is a large constant. \end{thm}

-\begin{thm}[informal version of \cref{thm:oNOSF-extractor}] There exists an explicit function $\Ext: (\zo^n)^{\ell}\to \zo^n$ such that for any \oNOSF[g, \ell, n] $\X$ where $g\ge \ell - \ell / C\log^*(\ell)$ and $n \ge \log(\ell)$, we have $\Ext(\X) \approx_{\eps=1/100} \U_n$, where $C$ is a large constant. \end{thm}
+\begin{thm}[informal version of \cref{thm:oNOSF-extractor}] There exists an explicit function $\Ext: (\zo^n)^{\ell}\to \zo^n$ such that for any \oNOSF[g, \ell, n] $\X$ where $g\ge \ell - \ell / (C\log^*(\ell))$ and $n \ge \log(\ell)$, we have $\Ext(\X) \approx_{\eps=1/100} \U_n$, where $C$ is a large constant. \end{thm}

-It is instructive to contrast our results with the non-online setting (where adversarial bits may depend on any good bit).
-The non-online versions of \oNOSFs and \oNOBFs are called \NOSFs and \NOBFs.
-For both these sources, the current best extractors require $g\ge \ell - \frac{\ell}{(\log \ell)^2}$, which is much more than what our extractors for \cref{thm:intro main nobf} and \cref{thm:intro main nosf} require.
+It is instructive to contrast our results with the non-online setting (where adversarial bits may depend on any good bit), called \NOSFs and \NOBFs.
+For both these sources, the current best extractors require $g\ge \ell - \frac{\ell}{(\log \ell)^2}$, which is much more than what \cref{thm:intro main nobf} and \cref{thm:intro main nosf} require.

 We contrast the results for both settings in \cref{tab:Non-online results,tab:online results}.
-In these tables, we are providing known upper and lower bounds on the value of $b(\ell)$, defined as the maximum number of bad symbols for which extraction is still possible with a small constant error --- so lower bounds correspond to best known constructions of such functions and upper bounds refers to best known limitation of such functions.
+In these tables, we are providing known upper and lower bounds on the value of $b(\ell)$, defined as the maximum number of bad symbols for which extraction is still possible with a small constant error --- so lower bounds correspond to best known constructions of such functions and upper bounds refers to the best known limitation of such functions.
 We write ``$O(\ell)$'' to mean ``$c\ell$ for some small universal constant $c<1$''.